jefffhaynes/XBee/README.md

 // etc
 ```

-This allows us to treat the local node the same way we treat remote nodes.
+This allows us to treat the local node and remote nodes in the same fashion.

 ```c#
 var remoteNode = await controller.GetRemoteAsync(address);